 Nevertheless, this hardly goes beyond classic and expected forms of social differentiation.
 In the German context, only the frequent occurrence of inter-regional and international mobility is exceptional.
-New are not only the widespread feelings of uncertainty and incomprehension, feelings which have been described in many studies and which do not seem to be limited to eastern German youth, but also that the mobility that in fact takes place does not as much follow a calculated plan as it does an imaginary hope.
+New are not only the widespread feelings of

 Happiness, opportunity, is always to be found somewhere else and is, as a consequence, always without a location.
 In this way, eastern German youth are definitely to be counted among the new flexible people.